cosinekitty/sapphire/README.md

 ## Tricorder

-A 3D oscilloscope designed for Frolic and Tin.
+A 3D oscilloscope designed for Frolic, Glee, and Tin.

 Read the complete <a href="Tricorder.md">Sapphire Tricorder documentation</a>.